fmalcher/soundcraft-ui/packages/mixer-connection/README.md

 ### AUX buses

 Get access to a `AuxBus` object with `conn.aux(busNumber)`.
-Then pick one of the available `AuxChannel`s:
+Then pick one of the available `AuxChannel` objects:

 | Call                    | Description                   |
 | ----------------------- | ----------------------------- |